 Since March 2020, the COVID-19 pandemic has caused business closures, severe travel restrictions and implementation of social distancing measures.
-At the onset of and throughout various times during the COVID-19 pandemic, hospitals and other medical facilities have cancelled or deferred elective procedures, diverted resources to patients suffering from infections, and limited access for non-patients, including our direct and indirect sales representatives.
-Because of these circumstances, surgeons and their patients have, and may continue to, defer procedures in which our products otherwise would be used.
-In addition, many facilities that specialize in procedures in which our products are used have experienced staffing shortages, temporary closures, and/or reduced operating hours.
-These circumstances have negatively impacted, and may continue to negatively impact, the number of elective procedures being conducted and the ability of our employees, independent sales representatives and distributors to effectively market and sell our products, which has had and will likely continue to have a material adverse effect on our revenues.
+At the onset of, and at various times during, the COVID-19 pandemic, hospitals and other medical facilities have cancelled or deferred elective procedures, diverted resources to patients suffering from infections, and limited access for non-patients, including our direct and indirect sales representatives.
+Because of these circumstances, surgeons and their patients have deferred, and may continue to defer, procedures in which our products otherwise would be used.
+In addition, many facilities that specialize in procedures in which our products are used have experienced, and may continue to experience, staffing shortages, temporary closures, and/or reduced operating hours.
+These circumstances have negatively impacted, and may continue to negatively impact, the number of elective procedures being conducted and the ability of our employees, independent sales representatives and distributors to effectively market and sell our products, which has had and may continue to have a material adverse effect on our revenues.

-During the first quarter of 2022, spine and other surgery procedure volumes continued to be negatively impacted in many of our key markets, due to cancellations and/or postponements of procedures as a result of hospitalizations of COVID-19 patients, restrictions on elective procedures and staffing shortages, which negatively impacted our revenues.
-This reduction in elective procedures and staffing could continue to persist or worsen, which would continue to adversely impact our revenues.
-Additionally, it is possible that additional restrictions could be reinstated if there is another sustained resurgence of COVID-19 cases and hospitalizations.
+During the first quarter of 2022, spine and other surgery procedure volumes were negatively impacted in many of our key markets, due to cancellations and/or postponements of procedures as a result of hospitalizations of COVID-19 patients, restrictions on elective procedures and staffing shortages in our key markets, which negatively impacted our first quarter 2022 revenues.
+This reduction in elective procedures and staffing shortages subsided during the second quarter of 2022, but could reoccur if there is another wave or sustained resurgence of COVID-19 cases and hospitalizations.

-The COVID-19 pandemic also has caused adverse effects on general commercial activity and the global economy and supply chain, disrupting our ability to obtain raw materials, components and products.
+The COVID-19 pandemic also has caused and may continue to cause adverse effects on general commercial activity and the global economy and supply chain, disrupting our ability to obtain raw materials, components and products.
 The pandemic has also adversely affected, and may continue to adversely affect, our distributors, independent sales representatives, customers, contract manufacturers and suppliers and their respective businesses, which in turn, have adversely affected, and may continue to adversely affect, our business and operations.

-Although we continue to monitor the impact of the COVID-19 pandemic on our business, operations and financial results, the full extent to which the COVID-19 pandemic will continue to impact our business during the remainder of 2022 will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 variants, the actions to contain it or treat its impact, the availability, acceptance and effectiveness of vaccines, future resurgences of the virus and its variants, the speed at which government restrictions are lifted, patient capacity at hospitals and healthcare systems, and the willingness and ability of patients to seek care and treatment due to safety concerns or financial hardship.
+Although we continue to monitor the impact of the COVID-19 pandemic on our business, operations and financial results, the full extent to which the COVID-19 pandemic will continue to impact our business during the remainder of 2022 will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 variants, actions taken to contain or treat the impact of COVID-19, the availability, acceptance and effectiveness of vaccines, future resurgences of the virus and its variants, the level of any government restrictions, patient capacity at hospitals and healthcare systems, and the willingness and ability of patients to seek care and treatment due to safety concerns or financial hardship.
 If our revenues continue to decline and do not recover to pre-COVID-19 pandemic levels, we may be required to incur impairment charges to our long-lived assets and goodwill and write-off excess inventory, which would likely adversely affect our future operating results.